 It's necessary to log on as an administrator to perform some of the procedures in this document.

 For Windows, some of these procedures require you to locate hidden files and hidden folders.
 Some procedures require you to locate files by their full filenames, which include extensions (for example, example_filename.ini).
 By default, Windows Explorer doesn't show hidden files, hidden folders, and filename extensions that it recognizes.
-See the following document for details:
+See Show hidden files and folders in Windows for details.

 For Windows Vista, the steps in this document that mention the Control Panel are in reference to the Classic view.
-For information on switching the Control Panel to the Classic view and many other common OS procedures, see Common Microsoft Windows Vista procedures (kb401275).
+For information on switching the Control Panel to the Classic view and many other common OS procedures, see Common OS procedures.

 These tasks can help you resolve the most common problems with OpenGL.
 Before performing any of these tasks, back up all personal files (for example, After Effects files you created).
 Always restart the computer after a system error occurs to refresh its memory.
 Continuing to work without restarting the computer can compound the problem.